 One of the major defects of capitalism is the drainage of capital from local areas and its concentration into few hands outside the control of local government.
-A company owned in New York may have a parasitic relationship with the economy of the Haitian countryside, thwarting the economic progress of the locals.
-Resources taken from under-developed areas are extracted at low cost and used to benefit capitalists elsewhere.
+A company based in a western capital may have a parasitic relationship with the economy of a southern country, thwarting the economic progress of the locals.
+Resources taken from under-developed areas are extracted at a low cost and used to benefit capitalists elsewhere.
 Centralized economies also lead to high industrial and urban concentration.
 In a decentralized economy, there is no such problem of industrial concentration and excessive urban growth, or the problem of a growing migrant labor population.
 There is local control of resources and capital, and opportunity for every locality to develop its socio-economic potential.
 Each area strives for self-sufficiency and maximum development in all sectors of the economy with due regard for protecting the natural environment.
-Each is free to develop its own economic plan and methods of implementation.
+Each area is free to develop its own economic plan and methods of implementation.